Syonix/aioWiserbyfeller/README.md

 > [!IMPORTANT]
 > This integration implements [Wiser by Feller](https://wiser.feller.ch) and not [Wiser by Schneider Electric](https://www.se.com/de/de/product-range/65635-wiser/), which is a competing Smart Home platform (and is not compatible).
 It is even more confusing, as Feller (the company) is a local subsidiary of Schneider Electric, catering only to the Swiss market.

+> [!CAUTION]
+> **Warning:** This project is under **_heavy development_** and does not yet have a stable release.
+Expect breaking changes in susequent beta releases.
+All breaking changes will be documented in the [release notes](https://github.com/Syonix/aioWiserbyfeller/releases) including resultion advisories.

 ## 📦 Installation
 ```bash
 pip install aiowiserbyfeller